All Episodes

 Hi, how are you doing?

-Well, I actually I'm kind of freaking out that I got through, so I don't know if I'm gonna make sense or remember everything I was gonna say, but mostly I'm upset at that McCain thing that you're doing with with the accents, uh, you know, me being being Hispanic.
+Well, actually, I'm kind of freaking out that I got through, so I don't know if I'm going to make sense or remember everything I was going to say, but mostly I'm upset at that McCain thing that you're doing with the accents.

 We're not all over here looking for those jobs.